ncatelli/mockserver/README.md

 ### Services
 The mockserver service can be configured via the following environment variables:

 - ADDR:        `string`  The server address mockserver binds to.
 - CONFIG_PATH: `string`  A filesystem path to the simple driver config file.
+- CONFIG_URL:  `url.URL` A URL path to fetch the configuration file from.
+This is useful for when a service wants to publish its own configuration file.

+It's worth noting that _EITHER_ `CONFIG_PATH` or `CONFIG_URL` should be sent.
+If both are set, `CONFIG_PATH` takes priority.

 ### Response Bodies
 All response bodies in for handlers are valid [go templates](https://golang.org/pkg/html/template/).
 In addition some helper data is included in each template variable to be referenced for rendering.
 This includes the following: